Chinese characters

 Tattoo is called 'Wen2 Shen1' in Chinese (see it).
 It literally means 'sting pattern on the body' or 'pattern on the body'.

 Tattoo has a long history in China.
-Chinese tattoo was probably originated from a punishment to prisoners in ancient China, which was a type of tattoo on one's face, i.e., Chinese characters tattooed on one's face.
-Once you see the tattoo, you will know he is a prisoner so it is really the symbol of a prisoner.
+Chinese tattoo probably originated from a punishment to prisoners in ancient China as Chinese characters tattooed on one's face.
+Whoever sees the tattoo will know he is a prisoner, so it is the symbol of a prisoner.

 In old China, tattoo was often assocatied with factions.
 Each faction usually had a distinctive tattoo, such as a dragon, on the left arms of the members.
 But tattoo was also used to show one's character or personality.
 For example, some of the figures in Outlaws of the Marsh, one of the Chinese famous novels, have such tattoos.